msakai/resume/resume.md

 ### [Preferred Networks](https://www.preferred-networks.jp)

-Engineer (May 2017 to Present), Engineering Manager (December 2019 to May 2022), and Tech Lead (June 2022 to February 2023)
+Engineer (May 2017 to Present), Engineering Manager (December 2019 to May 2022), Tech Lead (June 2022 to February 2023), and Scrum Master (May 2023 to Present)

 * Research for applying deep learning technologies in the field of automated theorem proving (ATP).